mthorning/matt-thorning.dev/src/pages/2019-08-14-react-object-components/index.md

   }
 }
 ```
-Into a function like this:
+Into a functional component like this:
 ```js
 function Hello({ name }) {